Hands-On Fundraising

 This is where branding done right can help.
 Your goal is to move your organization from the suspicious column to the trusted one.

-Report honestly about impact
+Report honestly about the impact of donor giving

-Don’t skip on telling donors what their gifts did until the next appeal.
+Don’t skip telling donors what their gifts did until the next appeal.
 Make sure you include them every step of the way.
 And make sure you credit them with any progress and admit to any bumps in the road.

 Send a newsletter.
 Send personal updates.
 Say thank you often.